forio/epicenter-js-libs/documentation/index.html.md

 isPage: true
 ---

-##API Adapters
+##API Adapters: epicenter.js

-The Epicenter API Adapters are a JavaScript library that abstracts the underlying Epicenter RESTful APIs ([Run](../aggregate_run_api/), [Data](../data_api/), [Model](../model_apis/), [Authentication](../project_access/)) into a set of services and utilities.
+The Epicenter API Adapters are part of the epicenter.js library.
+This library abstracts the underlying Epicenter RESTful APIs ([Run](../aggregate_run_api/), [Data](../data_api/), [Model](../model_apis/), [Authentication](../project_access/)) into a set of services and utilities.

-If you are comfortable with JavaScript, this library is the easiest way to connect your project's [model](../writing_your_model/), [data](../data_api/), and [user interface](../creating_your_interface).
+If you are comfortable with JavaScript, the epicenter.js library is the easiest way to connect your project's [model](../writing_your_model/), [data](../data_api/), and [user interface](../creating_your_interface).

 This overview highlights some information common to working with all of the API Adapters, including some [example code](#example).
 For details on particular services, select the service reference page from the left.

-###Using API Adapters
+###Using epicenter.js

 ####Including
-The Epicenter API Adapters library is available from our CDN: [cdn-common.forio.com/js-libs/1.0/epicenter.min.js](https://cdn-common.forio.com/js-libs/1.0/epicenter.min.js).
+The epicenter.js library is available from our CDN: [cdn-common.forio.com/js-libs/1.0/epicenter.min.js](https://cdn-common.forio.com/js-libs/1.0/epicenter.min.js).
 To use it in your project, simply add

 	<script src="https://cdn-common.forio.com/js-libs/1.0/epicenter.min.js"></script>

 into any of your [interface](../creating_your_interface/) files (e.g. .html and .js files).

-The Epicenter API Adapters library depends on jQuery, so you'll also need to download jQuery for yourself, or use a hosted version.
+The epicenter.js library depends on jQuery, so you'll also need to download jQuery for yourself, or use a hosted version.
 To use a hosted version, add

 	<script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>